-Companies looking to scale up their decision-making will find that their revenue, their profits and their customer satisfaction — essentially, all parts of a business’s value — have something very tangible to gain from intelligent dashboard designs.
+Companies looking to scale up their decision-making will find that their revenue, their profits and their customer satisfaction — essentially, all parts of a business’s value — have something very tangible to gain from intelligent, effective dashboard designs.

 All together now: “Design is the differential!”

 And this is not just a manifesto.
 A recent study by McKinsey reveals the tangible numbers behind this new design-driven decision-making.
 Data certainly plays a role — but without design, this data would not be comprehensible.

 Nor would users be able to experience the kind of satisfaction they do when delivering solutions that actually anticipate and then respond to their need for streamlined processes and easy access.

 The value and mark of exceptional dashboard design is not only in the way data is displayed, it’s also about the experience of the way the dashboard user can easily and effectively navigate around.
 It is also very important for a dashboard design agency to have great experience in providing exceptional design services.

 McKinsey’s Design Index, a measurement of the design practices of 300 companies, over a five-year period shows just how important design is to the entire process of running a business in our increasingly converging digital landscape — in 2018 and beyond.